-According to the industry experts, physicians shouldn’t expect yet another delay in implementation of ICD-10.
+According to the industry experts, physicians shouldn’t expect yet another delay in the implementation of ICD-10.
 The deadline will not change and therefore, practices need to be prepared to live with the new coding system on October 01, 2015.

-- A Medical Group Management Survey in 2014 stated that 79% practices were unprepared to start the implementation procedure
+- A Medical Group Management Survey in 2014 stated that 79% of practices were unprepared to start the implementation procedure

 Whether or not a practice is prepared for ICD-10, the new coding system will cost providers a considerable amount of money.
 It has been estimated by the American Medical Association that small practices will have to spend anywhere between $22,560 and $105,506.

-2. Rise in High Deductibles
+2. The rise in High Deductibles

 According to a 2014 Kaiser Family Foundation study, physicians will have to face high deductibles of $1,000 or more in 2015.
 People are drawing towards high deductible plans due to low premiums.
 When patients come in for care with high deductibles, practices face a huge risk of not getting paid.
-In order to obtain the payment, doctors’ offices have to spend considerable amount of resources behind collectibles.
+In order to obtain the payment, doctors’ offices have to spend a considerable amount of resources behind collectibles.